pytorch/executorch/examples/README.md

-├── arm                               # Contains demos of the Arm TOSA and Ethos-U NPU flows ├── qualcomm                          # Contains demos of Qualcomm QNN backend ├── xtensa                            # Contains demos of exporting and running a simple model on Xtensa Hifi4 DSP ├── apple/coreml                      # Contains demos of Apple's CoreML backend ├── demo-apps                         # Contains demo apps for Android and iOS ├── sdk                               # Contains demos of BundledProgram and ETDump ├── third-party                       # Third-party libraries required for working on the demos
+├── arm                               # Contains demos of the Arm TOSA and Ethos-U NPU flows ├── qualcomm                          # Contains demos of Qualcomm QNN backend ├── xtensa                            # Contains demos of exporting and running a simple model on Xtensa Hifi4 DSP ├── apple
+|   └── coreml                        # Contains demos of Apple's CoreML backend
+├── demo-apps                         # Contains demo apps for Android and iOS ├── sdk                               # Contains demos of BundledProgram and ETDump ├── third-party                       # Third-party libraries required for working on the demos